How to Secure Year-End Gifts!

 Make a List

-First, identify your top 10 most reliable major donors who have not contributed this year.
+First, identify your top 10 most loyal major donors who have not contributed this year or you feel have more to give.

 These individuals have given in the past, volunteered in some capacity, received your services at one time, or serve on a committee.
 Heck, these may be board members!